Guide to Protecting Your Brand Online

 Over the past five years, ZeroFox has found a trend in increased attacks of this nature.
 In a report published in May 2020 (Addressing the Rise in Phishing and Financial Fraud), ZeroFox observed almost twice the number of malicious domains compared to 2019 figures.
 In the first half of 2022 alone, ZeroFox observed over 2.7K malicious domains on behalf of customers with over 7.5K unique malicious domains from July 2021 to July 2022.
 And ZeroFox’s latest brand protection trend report found a nearly 20% increase in spoofed domains in the second quarter of 2023 versus the first quarter.

-Without relying on some sort of automation, it would be nearly impossible to detect these brand impersonations at scale, particularly if cyberattackers aren’t using a direct name match.
+Without relying on some sort of automated brand protection software, it would be nearly impossible to detect these brand impersonations at scale, particularly if cyberattackers aren’t using a direct name match.
 Impersonation detection automation, often used in digital risk protection software, monitors for risky behavior on key accounts.

 This includes detection of account takeover attempts and brand abuse, like trademark infringement, logo misuse, piracy, and leaked proprietary content.
 Through your software, you’ll establish and tune automation rules to watch parked domains and domain registrations for similar keywords through the collection of multiple data sources across the web.
 This requires a combination of AI analysis and detection of metadata, logos, reverse image searches, and text.